csiro-data-school/python-files/_episodes/13-testing.md

 > Tests also provide documentation, in the form of code, of what the code must be able to do.
 {: .callout}

+> ## The Cost
+> It is important to count the cost of testing in project planning.
+{: .callout}

+## Requirement 5
+#### If two or more numbers are not available in storage for an operation (e.g addition) to proceed, an exception should be thrown with the message: "too few operands".

+> ## Boundary Condition
+> It's important to test the change in behaviour of a function relating to conditional statements such as `if`, `while`, `for`.
+> TODO:
+> * Other "edge cases", e.g. when number of things is a category; related to equiv classes also though
+> * See example from slides: min()
+> * Also empty string: one or more tokens, so "", "n" {: .callout}

+TODO: "" vs "n"

 ## Tests TODO
 * Additional requirement or bug report: Handle multiple spaces between tokens?
 * Negative numbers; like CHS on HP calculator
 * Invalid test: Invalid chars or delimiters
 * Multiple asserts per test function; our simple example has only shown one
+* What other tests can you think of? `12 3 * 5 +` from intro

 ## Links
 * https://doc.rust-lang.org/book/ch11-00-testing.html